Stackclash/5e-vault/5. Mechanics/Items/Talisman Of Natures Wrath Hhhviii.md

 - **Properties**: Crafted by

 This talisman has 4 charges and channels energy from the elemental plane, bolstering your magic with primal power.
-If you cast a spell that deals either fire, cold, lightning, or thunder damage, you may expend a charge in order to give that spell an additional effect as determined by its damage type:
+If you [[/5.
+Mechanics/Rules/Actions.md#cast%20a%20spell\|cast a spell]] that deals either fire, cold, lightning, or thunder damage, you may expend a charge in order to give that spell an additional effect as determined by its damage type:

 ## Fire